HimaRupasri/Contact-Management-MERN-System/README.md

 -To install create-react-app globally run "npm install -g create-react-app"

 **3. Create React application**\
--Create contact management application by using the command "npx create-react-app contact-management"\
+-Create contact management application by using the command "npx create-react-app Frontend"\
--navigate to the project folder using "cd contact-management"\
+-navigate to the project folder using "cd Frontend"\
 -Run "npm start" to start the frontend applicaion.

 **4. Install Packages**\